 - Multiple cold symptoms (runny nose, watering eyes, sore throat, persistent cough)

-- “Pink” eye (with tearing or drainage)
+- Pink eye (with discharge)

 Medications at School